gustavoclarinda/SauceDemo.BddFramework/README.md

    - **Windows**: `choco install allure.commandline -y`
    - **macOS**: `brew install allure`
    - **Any OS with Node.js**: `npm install -g allure-commandline`
+   - If Chocolatey is unavailable on your Windows environment, use the Node.js option instead.

 2. Execute the helper script to run tests and build the Allure report: